 From 1994 to 1997, as a member of the Mid-Continent Conference, Green built CCSU into a regional power, compiling a record of 51-27-7 (.641).
 Under Green, the Blue Devils played in four consecutive Mid-Continent championship matches, winning back-to-back conference championships (1994-95) and earning two NCAA play-in match berths - a 1-0 overtime loss to Notre Dame in 1994 and a 3-1 loss to Butler in 1995.

 In addition to on-the-field work, Green is a worldwide leading author of soccer books and multimedia.
 He has published four coaching books and eight multimedia instructional coaching cds focusing on instructional coaching techniques.
-In addition, Green is the founder and President of the International Coaches Association (ICA), which is the world's largest coaching website.
+In addition, Green is the founder and President of the International Coaches Association (ICA).

-Coach Green, a 1985 graduate of Davis & Elkins (WV) College, lives in Southington with his wife, Laurie, and their sons, Kenneth, Shane and Adam.
+Coach Green, is a 1985 graduate of Davis & Elkins (WV) College.